 Endurance

 First, making the sign of the cross is one of the longest and most enduring Christian traditions.
 Evangelical Anglican theologian John Stott provides a helpful historical summary in the first chapter of The Cross of Christ, which has become something of a modern classic.
-He cites Tertullian, “who flourished around AD 200,” as a witness that early Christians constantly made the sign of the cross in all their daily activities:
+He cites Tertullian, “who flourished around AD 200” (remarkably early), as a witness that early Christians constantly made the sign of the cross in all their daily activities:

 At every forward step and movement, at every going in and out, when we put on our clothes and shoes, when we bathe, when we sit at table, when we light the lamps, on couch, on seat, in all the ordinary actions of daily life, we trace upon the forehead the sign.